nanleij/Clustered-Low-Rank-SDP-solver/README.md

 - `solvempmp`, which converts multivariate polynomial programs to a clustered low-rank SDP and calls the solver.
 - `prepareabc`, which does the conversion for a single constraint.
 - functions to create sample points and bases
+Using multiple threads is supported.
+For small problems, this might not give a speed up due to the overhead.
+To use multiple cores, start Julia with  `julia -t [number of threads]`.

 # Dependencies
 - `Arblib`, for arbitrary precision arithmetic